QUICK TRAIL FACTS

 - Sights: Georgous views from the 4,049-ft. summit

-Climbing this mountain via the 3.9-mile Fire Warden’s Trail, the most popular way to summit, will take a good chunk of the day (at least five hours).
+Climbing this mountain via the well-marked 4.5-mile Fire Warden’s Trail, the most popular way to summit, will take a good chunk of the day (at least five hours up and down).
 Nonetheless, it is a hike I feel confident many people can do.
 The day I did it, there were many hikers (it’s quite popular) of all ages and speeds.
-What makes the high mountain (4,049 feet) accessible in my mind is that the first 2.6 miles is easy going, offering a gradual uphill walk through forest.
-At 2.6 miles, which is also where you’ll see a rustic camping spot, the trail gets quite a bit steeper.
-This continues for .7 miles before entering the last open stretch to the summit.
+What helps to make the high mountain (4,049 feet) accessible is that the first ~2.6 miles is easy going, offering a gradual uphill walk through forest.
+At about 2.6 miles, which is also where you’ll see a rustic camping spot, the trail begins to get a bit steeper.
+This continues for 0.7 miles before entering the last open — and gorgeous — stretch to the summit.

-Then, the final .5 miles of the hike, up what is called a talus field, is perhaps the hardest part because you’re walking on broken rock fragments.
-The path has been well made, however, and it feels stable and is easy to follow.
+The final 0.5 miles of the hike, up what I believe is called a talus field, is perhaps the hardest part because you’re walking on broken rock fragments.
+The path has been well made, however, and it feels stable and easy to follow.

-Be warned: I have never hiked this trail without there being an icy gale at the exposed summit.
+Be warned: There can be an icy gale at the exposed summit!
 Hikers have created wind blocks, and other interesting sculptures, with the loose stone, so it is possible to enjoy a sandwich without freezing.
 Mt.
 Abraham’s alpine zone is 350 acres, which is the second-largest in Maine after Katahdin, according to the AMC Maine Mountain Guide.
+Additionally, it looks like some hikers explore the open ridge extending southeast from the summit—I’ll have to check it out one day.

-Directions: From Route 27 in Kingfield, turn onto West Kingfield Road.
+Directions: The access road to the trailhead is very rough, only recommended for high-clearance vehicles.
+If you don’t want to drive it, I highly recommend booking a ride with All Points Transportation, a local shuttle service you can reserve ahead of time.
+From Route 27 in Kingfield, turn onto West Kingfield Road.
 At 3.3 miles, the road turns to dirt.
 At 3.5 miles, continue straight onto Rapid Stream Road.
-At 6 miles, take a left at the big intersection and cross two bridges.
-After the second bright, take a sharp right onto what can be a rough road for .5 mile to the trail head, which is marked with a sign.
+At 6 miles, take a left at a big intersection and cross two bridges.
+After the second bright, take a sharp right onto what can be a rough road for 0.5 mile to the trail head, which is marked with a sign.
+The main parking area is a hundred feet or so from the trailhead, which can be a bit confusing.